caiomeriguetti/pyt/README.md

 We also have the **w** tag( or write tag ) that is used to write html code when you are inside a **py** tag.
 In the example, the **w** tag is used to render the **ul** childs.

 You are free to use all the python power inside a **py** tag.

+Before you can import a template, you must compile it.
+To compile a file you just need to put declare the file inside the config.json and then run pyt.build().
+The compilation process create the corresponding python module for each file inside the config.json.
+For example, if a file has the name template.ctp, after the compilation there will be a file template_ctp.py, that is the compiled python module that you can import.